ozzieba/aider/prompt_patterns.md

 > let's document the models as described in the transformations.md doc, with each model in its own md file, showing its structure, its relation to the concerns, all its relevant method signatures for the various arrows, and usage examples

+> Please write a standalone script that uses the zip crate to get all the entries from gcs/tla-syllo-oz-bucket/cache/oz/record_datum_batches/4/e7e3457518765868c08f16cf11f2507d-blah.zip, and list the top-level directories and files

+> So I don't really know Rust (though I do know Ruby and Python), but I need to review this code.
+Please generate a pedagogic explanation of the code, how it's structured, what each part does, etc. Let's do it in Markdown form, akin to a wiki, in a docs directory.
+Don't do this in one step, one Markdown file or section at a time.
+Ultimately the Markdown should contain every line of code from the project and explain it.
+For each block of code, have a natural-language explanation of what it does, how it fits in with the rest of the code etc; and where appropriate a block of Ruby or Python code to which it's equivalent (or almost equivalent.
+Explain specific Rust syntax, stdlib methods etc. start with an introduction file.
+Let me know when you are done

+> please create a README.md with an overview of what this does, features, and detailed usage instructions, including passwords, escaping, nested archives, etc

+> please describe the test suite, how to develop, etc in the readme

+> let's also update the README to note that errors can be custom

+> please update the detailed docs to reflect the current state of the code. do it in small blocks.
+You can put many in each response.
+Let me know when you're done

 ### 8. Tooling & Environment Setup

 This category includes prompts related to setting up the development, testing, and deployment environment.
 This includes Continuous Integration (CI) configuration, test harnesses, and managing dependencies.